wp-plugins/contact-form-maker/readme.txt

 1.3 Updating the WordPress Contact Form Maker.

 If you want to update Contact Form Maker while preserving your existing contact forms, you need to deactivate and delete the Contact Form Maker from the list of installed plugins (do not uninstall it using the Uninstall Contact Form Maker option of the plugin) and install the new Contact Form Maker.
 Afterwards, go to Contact Form>Manager and on the upper hand of the screen click on the "Update Forms" button.
-If the update of the Contact Form Makeris successful, you will see a notification message saying, "All contact forms are updated!".
+If the update of the Contact Form Maker is successful, you will see a notification message saying, "All contact forms are updated!".

 ==Contact Form Maker Step by step guide Step 2 ==